 We would not give our daughters as wives to the peoples of the land, nor take their daughters for our sons;

 a.
-We would not give our daughters as wives to the people of the land: This promise was addressed to parents.
+We would not give our daughters as wives to the peoples of the land: This promise was addressed to parents.
 This is because in that day, parents made the marriage decisions, not the people getting married.

 b.
 We would not give our daughters as wives to the peoples of the land: This preserved the important principle that a follower of God should only marry another similarly committed follower of God.
 It is obvious by experience and observation that it is important to carefully and prayerfully choose your spouse.

 iii.
 The whole idea of marriage is closely connected to the idea of covenant.
 Malachi 2:14 says, Yet she is your companion, and your wife by covenant.
-Marriage is a covenant, between the husband and wife, between them and all family and witness, but most importantly, between them and God.
+Marriage is a covenant, between the husband and wife, between them and all family and witnesses, but most importantly, between them and God.

 iv.
-When we understand marriage as a covenant, we have something to bond us together that is stronger than society’s expectations, more constant than romantic love, and more certain than happy times – we have a covenant.
+When we understand marriage as a covenant, we have something to bind us together that is stronger than society’s expectations, more constant than romantic love, and more certain than happy times – we have a covenant.

 3. (31) Second area of decision: we will be faithful to God when it comes to doing business.